awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-Note that the `autoscaling:LaunchTemplateVersionSpecified` condition key accepts the following values:
-+ `true` \- Ensures that a launch template version is specified\.
-+ `false` \- Ensures that either the `Latest` or `Default` launch template version is specified\.
+You can add API actions to this policy to provide more options for users, for example:
-+ `null` \- Ensures that a launch template is not specified\.
++ `ec2:CreateLaunchTemplate`: To create a new launch template\.
++ `ec2:CreateLaunchTemplateVersion`: To create a new version of a launch template\.

-For information about permissions for creating and managing launch templates, see [Controlling the Use of Launch Templates ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) in the *Amazon EC2 User Guide for Linux Instances*\.
+However, be cautious about granting these permissions\.
+For more information, see [Controlling the Use of Launch Templates ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) in the *Amazon EC2 User Guide for Linux Instances*\.

 ### Example: Create and Manage Auto Scaling Groups and Scaling Policies<a name="policy-example-scaling"></a>